Jidetireni/todo-api/README.md

   Ensures that all protected routes can only be accessed by authenticated users.
 Unauthorized requests are rejected with a `401 Unauthorized` response.

 ---

+## Things to Implement
+- Implement it on with postgres database
+- Handle env variables
+- Dockerfile to containerize it
+- Ci-Cd pipeline